 The Gospel of Mark, in the Greek is simply...Kata Markan...According to Mark.
-It is Mark's recollection, perspective and prioritization of what was said ad what happened is Jesus' midst.
-Although the Gospel of Mark finds itself with the Synoptic Gospels (One Eye) alongside Matthew and Luke's Gospels, like the latter two, Mark has it's distinctives.
-In this series, we will examine the events surrounding Jesus' life and death through the eyes of Mark...the first write Gospel
+It is Mark's recollection, perspective and prioritization of what was said and what happened in Jesus' midst.
+Although the Gospel of Mark finds itself with the Synoptic Gospels alongside Matthew and Luke's Gospels, like the latter two, Mark has its distinctives.
+In this series, we will examine the events surrounding Jesus' life and death through the eyes of Mark.